Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Conclusion

 \section{Conclusion}

-In this paper, we introduce ThinkCoder, a framework designed to improve the code generation capabilities of LLMs.
-The proposed approach incorporates an extensive exploration to generate diverse solutions, followed by an optimal refinement stage that integrates the solutions, tests, and feedback as reflections to enhance performance.
-To minimize computational costs during exploration, we capture successful trajectories through ThinkCoder, which are then leveraged to fine-tune the LLM.
-This process not only boosts the model's performance in code generation but also reduces the number of refinement iterations needed to achieve optimal solutions.
+In this paper, we introduce ThinkCoder, a framework designed to improve the code generation efficiency of LLMs.
+The proposed approach incorporates LLM's exploration with a non-LLM-based CodeVerifier that greatly reduces the token usage.
+To further minimize computational costs during exploration, we capture successful trajectories through ThinkeCoder to fine-tune the LLM.
+This process enhances code generation performance while reducing refinement iterations for optimal solutions.
 We evaluate our framework across LLMs of varying sizes and demonstrate its superior performance over current composite models.